Just want to jump down below to my VMworld 2018 US session list? Click here.

 There are so many employees and IT heroes and vendor booths I hope to try to visit, and inevitably never enough time.
 That's OK, more reasons to look forward to hopefully attending in 2018, when I plan to submit presentation topics for a general session, and some topic ideas to the great folks who run the VMTN/vBrownBag community area.

-I'm quite happy to say that it worked out, a customer of mine submitted a topic that I'm co-presenting, many months ago.
 The call for papers process is a bit emotionally grueling, and I admit I've also experienced my share of many rejections over the years, this year included.
 I wasn't kind of bummed the proposed home lab related panel didn't work out.
 Never a great feeling, those feelings of dejection.

 Gladly, this year was different.
 A few minutes after the rejection, another email arrived: